Ideas-on-Stage/ideasonstage.com/content/en/communication-consulting/audience-transformation-roadmap/index.md

-+++
+---
-draft			= false
+draft: false
-title			= "The Audience Transformation Roadmap™" description		= "The Audience Transformation Roadmap™ is a simple and powerful tool created by Ideas on Stage to work out what transformations you need to make and what to say to achieve them." picture			= "ATR_english.jpeg" translationKey	= "communication-consulting/audience-transformation-roadmap"
+title: "The Audience Transformation Roadmap™"
+description: "The Audience Transformation Roadmap™ is a simple and powerful tool created by Ideas on Stage to work out what transformations you need to make and what to say to achieve them."
-+++
+picture: "ATR_english.jpeg"
+translationKey: "communication-consulting/audience-transformation-roadmap"
+---

 Most people use presentations to share information, which is a terrible waste of everybody’s time because we forget most of what we hear very quickly.